dan-ato/notes/README.md

 # notes
-This is the start of my very own, personal engineering codex: a growing collections of notes, concepts, and... notes on concepts as I journey through Electrical Engineering, DIY, and applied systems thinking.
+This is the start of my very own "engineering codex": a growing collection of notes, concepts, and... notes on concepts as I journey through Electrical Engineering, DIY, and applied systems thinking.

 ## purpose